shixing/LearnGit/Git.md

 git checkout 2805 -- a.txt # will change a.txt to 2805's a.txt, it will also update the index to 2805's content.
 git checkout -b new_branch # create a new branch based on 2805;
 ```
+* different vs. git reset
+  * git-checkout change HEAD and working tree and index;
+  * git checkout -f, discard current change;
+* git reset change HEAD and branch tag and index, but not working tree
+  * git reset --hard, also the working tree.
+  * git reset HEAD, unstage the index.

 * git revert
+git revert
 ```
 git log --oneline

 a09a03f V0.1.5
 2805f3f V0.1.4

-git revert 2805 # This means merge 2805's code with HEAD's code and commit it, usually cause conflicts.
+git revert HEAD # This will create a new commit, and is working tree will be same as 2805; We can do this on published branches.
 ```

 * clean the untracked files and directories.